MicrosoftDocs/windows-dev-docs/hub/apps/develop/settings/settings-common.md

 Settings status is accessed in one of two ways:

 1. Via the Windows registry: For settings below that include registry details, please use that information to access the settings.
-1. Via the Cloud Data Store Reader tool.
+2. Via the Cloud Data Store Reader tool.
 These settings must be extracted from a data store to be readable.
 If the setting below does not list registry details, then the settings must be extracted using the Cloud Data Store Reader tool.
 For information on how to use this tool, see [Cloud Data Store Settings Reader Tool (readCloudDataSettings.exe)](readclouddatasettings-exe.md).

-## App Compatibility
+## App compatibility

 The app compatibility setting is a JSON file that describes compatibility information for apps installed on the device.
 The path to this JSON is: